 Table I lists the three family director types and the descriptive criteria we used for coding.
 Each type is an amalgam of three salient family, ownership, and business role identities.
-What is interesting is that these director types safeguard the owners' interests [6] by attributing different meanings to their role as directors, facing different situations with regard to family presence and to the impact of familial authority and legitimacy norms within the board.
+What is interesting is that these director types safeguard the owners' interests ^[6] by attributing different meanings to their role as directors, facing different situations with regard to family presence and to the impact of familial authority and legitimacy norms within the board.

 Figure 2.
-Multiple identity struggles management in the family firm board of directors Note: Arrows denote main relationships between the themes.
+Multiple identity struggles management in the family firm board of directors [Colour figure can be viewed at wileyonlinelibrary.com]

+Note: Arrows denote main relationships between the themes.